pzoli/Homework4Telekocsi/README.md

 - Set rights to you user for full rights to your database.
 With this wser program will create tables.
 - Create Quartz tables with lunching SQL scripts located at Homework4Telekocsi\src\main\db\quartz_tables_postgres.sql

 ## Deploy to Wildfly
-- Lanch maven build with
+- Build the project with maven in root directory where pom.xml located
 ```bash
 mvn package
 ```